tanzu-team/spring-application-advisor-educates-workshop/workshop/content/02-next-upgrade-steps/index.md

 title: Next Upgrade Step and Configuration Options
 ---

-To execute the further steps of our upgrade plan, we have to rerun the commands that produce and publish the build configuration.
+To execute the further steps of our upgrade plan, we have to rerun the commands that produces the build configuration.
 ```execute
 advisor build-config get
 advisor upgrade-plan get
 ```

 If the first upgrade step was successfully applied, you should now see that the next step is the **Java 11 to 17 upgrade**, which is required for Spring Boot 3.x.

 **Spring Application Advisor is trying to preserve your coding style** by doing the minimum required changes in the source files.
 However, it doesn't take Maven or Gradle formatters used in your projects, like in this case `spring-javaformat`, into account.